-- Exercise coughing/sneezing etiquette; - Wear face coverings, gloves, and personal protective equipment (PPE), as appropriate; - Individuals limit what they touch; - Stop social etiquette behaviors such as hugging and hand shaking, and - Wash hands properly and often. - "Stay at Home Policy": If an employee develops symptoms of the infectious disease, the employee should not be in the workplace.
+- Exercise coughing/sneezing etiquette; - Wear face coverings, gloves, and personal protective equipment (PPE), as appropriate; - Individuals limit what they touch; - · Stop social etiquette behaviors such as hugging and hand shaking, and - Wash hands properly and often. - "Stay at Home Policy": If an employee develops symptoms of the infectious disease, the employee should not be in the workplace.
 The employee should inform the designated contact and follow New York State Department of Health (NYSDOH) and Centers for Disease Control and Prevention (CDC) guidance regarding obtaining medical care and isolating. - 3.
 Health Screening: Employees will be screened for symptoms of the infectious disease at the beginning of their shift.
 Employees are to self-monitor throughout their shift and report any new or emerging signs or symptoms of the infectious disease to the designated contact.
 An employee showing signs or symptoms of the infectious disease should be removed from the workplace and should contact a healthcare professional for instructions.
 The health screening elements will follow guidance from NYSDOH and CDC guidance, if available.

-- 4. Face Coverings: When in use, face coverings must cover the nose and mouth, and fit snugly, but comfortably, against the face.
-The face covering itself must not create a hazard (e.g., have features could get caught in machinery or cause severe fogging of eyewear).
+- 4. Face Coverings: To protect your coworkers, employees will wear face coverings throughout the workday to the greatest extent possible.
+Face coverings and physical distancing should be used together whenever possible.
+The face covering must cover the nose and mouth, and fit snugly, but comfortably, against the face.
+The face covering itself must not create a hazard, e.g. have features could get caught in machinery or cause severe fogging of eyewear.
 The face coverings must be kept clean and sanitary and changed when soiled, contaminated, or damaged. - 5.
-Physical Distancing: Physical distancing will be used, to the extent feasible, as advised by guidance from State Department of Health or the Centers for Disease Control and Prevention, as applicable.
+Physical Distancing: Physical distancing will be followed as much as feasible.
+Avoid unnecessary gatherings and maintain a distance of at least six feet (or as recommended by the NYSDOH/CDC for the infectious agent) from each other.
+Use a face covering when physical distance cannot be maintained.